Caha Mail Description Document

 Port 25 (SMTP) is filtered in both sides, incoming and outgoing.
 There is only an authorized machine that can receive and send mails.
 This means that any mail arraiving CAHA network with an address like: This email address is being protected from spambots.
 You need JavaScript enabled to view it. will be inmediately refused.
 The correct address type is like: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-From within our network, you can access the Mail System using POP3s (Secure POP3) at port 995 or IMAPs (secure IMAP at port 993) if using clients as Outlook or Netscape; or you can use our Webmail System (find here a complete description of our Webmail System - only for CAHA allowed users); or, finally, you can use, if on a Linux/Unix computer, the mailx program.
+From within our network, you can access the Mail System using only IMAPs (secure IMAP at port 143 with STARTTLS) if using clients as Outlook or Netscape; or you can use our Webmail System.
 About the Webmail system, we have to mention that all the transactions (in fact all te Webmail system) are done under secure SSL connection.

-As you can see, normal POP3 or IMAP (not secure ones) are not allowed on both internal and external connections.
+As you can see, normal IMAP (not secure one) is not allowed on both internal and external connections.

 We'd like also to mention that we have a Distribution List Service based on the Mailman application.